 “No way.
 The Jackson Five come after y’alls.”

 “Don’t fret.
 The stage will be yours to amaze or shock the crowd.”

-Tommy decided to try out his tale spinning on Grant’s posse.
-It didn’t take long before the boys were laughing and repeating his phraseology.
-Tommy’s confidence soared.
-It was time to make our entrance.
-I had Grant’s boys go to the music room and get the kids to join us at the Globe Theater.
-From off-stage I caught Mike Sr.’s eye, giving him the cut signal to end their performance.
-They were ready after an hour of Sinatra and Dave Brubeck.
-They got a good hand as they picked up their instruments and exited the stage.
+Tommy decides to try out his tale spinning on Grant’s posse.
+It doesn’t take long before the boys are laughing and repeating his phraseology.
+Tommy’s confidence soars.
+It’s time to make our entrance.
+I have Grant’s boys go to the music room and get all the kids to join us at the Globe Theater.
+From off-stage I catch Mike Sr.’s eye, giving him the cut signal to end their performance.
+They’re ready after an hour of Sinatra and Dave Brubeck.
+They get a good hand as they pick up their instruments and exit the stage.